- Home

 General information on diet and kidney health

-The kidneys are two bean-shaped organs that sit below the ribcage and behind your belly.
-Their main role is to filter blood and remove excess fluid and waste products, passing them out as urine.
-Kidneys are also needed to produce red blood cells and control blood pressure.
+The kidneys are two bean-shaped organs that sit below the ribcage, behind your belly.
+Their main role is to filter blood, removing excess fluid and waste products, which are passed out as urine.
+Kidneys are also involved in red blood cell production and blood pressure control.

-According to the NHS, chronic kidney disease (CKD) is usually caused by other health conditions that strain the kidneys – such as high blood pressure, high cholesterol, diabetes, and heart disease.
+According to the NHS, chronic kidney disease (CKD) is usually caused by other health conditions that strain the kidneys, such as high blood pressure, high cholesterol, diabetes, and kidney infections.
 In fact, the National Kidney Foundation lists diabetes as the leading cause of kidney failure.

-However, often, a combination of factors are at play.
-For example, high blood pressure and sugar levels can damage blood vessels and filters in the kidneys, causing them to leak and not function properly.
+However, a combination of factors is often at play.
+For example, high blood pressure and sugar levels can damage blood vessels and filters in the kidneys, causing them to leak and lose function.

 For this reason, making healthy diet swaps to help prevent or manage long-term health conditions that could lead to CKD is one of the best things you can do for kidney health.

-Generally speaking, experts advise eating a varied, balanced diet containing foods from the five food groups laid out by the NHS Eatwell Guide.
-This includes eating lots of whole, plant-based foods, while cutting back on salt, saturated fat, and added sugar.
+Generally, experts advise eating a balanced diet containing foods from the five food groups shown by the NHS Eatwell Guide.
+This includes eating lots of whole, plant-based foods while reducing your salt, saturated fat, and added sugar.

-Research has linked high salt and sugar diets with high blood pressure and an increased risk of conditions like diabetes and heart disease.
-Reducing your intake of ultra-processed foods is a great place to start as, according to research, they contribute around 75% of salt in our diets.
+Research has linked high salt and sugar diets with an increased risk of conditions like cardiovascular disease.
+Reducing your intake of ultra-processed foods is a great place to start, as research suggests they contribute around 75% of the salt in our diets.
 Meanwhile, studies consistently link healthy, balanced diets that are low in salt and added sugar with a lower risk of disease.

 In particular, the National Kidney Foundation recommends the DASH diet (Dietary Approaches to Stop Hypertension) as an effective starting point.
 The DASH diet is a dietary approach used to treat and prevent high blood pressure and has been shown to reduce the risk of heart and kidney diseases.

-Note: If you have CKD, your doctor may advise that you follow a special kidney diet, or Renal diet, which is low in sodium, potassium, and phosphorus.
+Note: If you have CKD, your doctor may advise you to follow a special kidney diet, or renal diet, which is low in sodium, potassium, and phosphorus.
 However, it’s important to only do so if advised by your doctor or dietitian.

 What are the best foods for kidney health?

-Taking into account the above information on diet and kidney health, we’ve explored some of the foods with the strongest potential benefits.
+Considering the above information, we’ve explored some of the foods with the strongest potential benefits for kidney health.

 1. Whole grains

-Carbohydrates like bread, rice, potatoes, and pasta are a key part of any healthy diet and important for giving us energy.
+Carbohydrates like bread, rice, potatoes, and pasta are a key part of any healthy diet and are important for providing energy.
 However, the type of carbs you pick can make a difference.
 It’s best to choose whole grains over refined grains, as these are connected with improved kidney health.

 Several studies have linked eating more whole grains with a lower risk of CKD and kidney failure.
-More generally, research suggests that whole grain intake positively impacts kidney function.
+More generally, research suggests that whole-grain intake improves kidney function.

 Meanwhile, this study found that diets containing a higher ratio of refined grains to whole grains were linked with a greater risk of CKD.